 Exchanging Money In Turkey

-If using Euros in Turkey is not the wisest option, then is it better to exchange it in Turkey for Lira?
-That depends on the money exchange and the exchange rates.
+If using Euros in Turkey is your only option, then you may be wondering is it better to exchange it in Turkey for Lira?
+That depends on the money exchange and the foreign exchange rates.

 Taking Cash From ATMs In Turkey